Faculty-led programs: the most popular option among our students

 Which faculty-led programs must submit a proposal?

-All faculty-led programs, regardless of the status as “new,” “repeating” or “reproposed,” must complete the proposal application.
+All faculty-led programs, regardless of the status as “new,” “repeating” or “reproposed,” must complete the same proposal application.

 New programs: Before any promotion or implementation can begin, proposals for new faculty-led programs must be submitted for review and approval at the department, college and university level.